Elysiayn/Wendy-Lemus/README.md

 # React Portfolio

-### UCF Coding Boot-Camp Module 20 Challenge
+### Personal Portfolio

 ## Description

 Please feel free to check out my portfolio created with react!
-It is a work in progress and I will be adding new projects as I continue my adventure in web development!
+It is a work in progress and I will be adding new projects as I continue my adventure in web development and programming!

 ## Table of Contents